 That a PCR test gives positive or negative depends on how the experiment is conducted.
-Furthermore, since it is not know whether and how PCR positives correlates to infectivity and how it is that this correlation must be interpreted, the interpretation of a PCR POSITIVE is inconclusive.
+Furthermore, since it is not known whether and how PCR positives correlate to infectivity, the interpretation of such correlations remains ambiguous.
+That is, the interpretation of a PCR POSITIVE is inconclusive unless other relevant information is provided, i.e. including errors and the specific parameters used in the PCR test such as Ct (cycle threshold).
 The authors claim: